-What is important to remember is every child is unique and there are resources to help families navigate the journey.
+What is important to remember is every child is unique and there are resources to assist families to navigate the journey.
 If a child is presenting with some early signs of autism this may be evident in their delayed development they may also have a possible learning disability such as an Intellectual Disability or ADHD .

 Signs of Autism in Toddlers